SAP-archive/cloud-analytics-end-to-end-sample/exercise6/README.md

 ### AIN623

-# Creating a Dashboard in SAP Analytics Cloud
+# Exercise 6: Creating a Dashboard in SAP Analytics Cloud

+A story is a presentation-style document that uses charts, visualizations, text, images, and pictograms to describe data.
+Once you create or open a story, you can add and edit pages, sections, and elements as you like.
+The story toolbar is divided into different categories such as File, Insert, Data, and Tools to help you find options and perform tasks more efficiently.

+For more information on stories in SAP Analytics Cloud, please have a look at the help documentation: https://help.sap.com/doc/00f68c2e08b941f081002fd3691d86a7/release/en-US/29e0feaf17584e118ef30e6102008224.html

 ## Step 1: Creating a new dashboard in SAP Analytics Cloud